 - felony (or formal) probation.

 A judge can impose misdemeanor probation for a misdemeanor offense.
-This is awarded in lieu of jail time.
+This is awarded in lieu of a jail sentence.
 The term for this type of probation may last up to five years.2

 A judge can impose felony probation for felony offenses.
 This is awarded in lieu of jail or prison time.
 The term for this type of probation is generally between three to five years.3